StatMixedML/StatMixedML/README.md

 ## :speech_balloon: Quote of the day

-> *"With four parameters I can fit an elephant, and with five I can make him wiggle his trunk."* (John von Neumann)
+> *"With four parameters I can fit an elephant, and with five I can make him wiggle his trunk."* <br /> (John von Neumann)

 <br />